Beetlejuice (musical)

 Beetlejuice The Musical.
 The Musical.
 The Musical., or simply Beetlejuice, is a musical with music and lyrics by Eddie Perfect and book by Scott Brown and Anthony King.
 It is based on the 1988 film of the same name.
 The story concerns a deceased couple who try to haunt the new inhabitants of their former home and call for help from a devious bio-exorcist ghost named after the star Betelgeuse (which is pronounced, and often spelled, "Beetlejuice"), who is summoned by saying his name three times.
 One of the new inhabitants is a young girl, Lydia, who is dealing with her mother's death and her neglectful father.

 The musical had a tryout at the National Theatre, Washington, D.C., in October 2018, prior to opening on Broadway at the Winter Garden Theatre on April 25, 2019.
 It is produced by Warner Bros.
 Theatre Ventures (a unit of franchise owner Warner Bros.).
 Due to the COVID-19 pandemic, the show played its final performance at the Winter Garden on March 10, 2020.
 It reopened at the Marquis Theatre on Broadway on April 8, 2022, and closed on January 8, 2023.
-The show reopened again at the Palace Theatre on October 8, 2025 in a limited engagement set to run until January 3, 2026.
-A US national tour of the production began in December 2022 and is set to close in September 2025.
+The show reopened again at the Palace Theatre on October 8, 2025 in a limited engagement that ran until January 3, 2026.
+A US national tour of the production ran from 2022 to 2025.

 Background

 In 2016, a musical adaptation of the 1988 film Beetlejuice (directed by Tim Burton and starring Geena Davis as Barbara Maitland, Alec Baldwin as Adam Maitland, Winona Ryder as Lydia Deetz and Michael Keaton as Beetlejuice) was reported to be in the works, directed by Alex Timbers and produced by Warner Bros., following a reading with Christopher Fitzgerald in the title role.
 In March 2017, it was reported that Australian musical comedian Eddie Perfect would be writing the music and lyrics, and Scott Brown and Anthony King would be writing the book of the musical, and that another reading would take place in May, featuring Kris Kukul as musical director.
-The musical had three readings and two workshops with Alex Brightman in the title role, Sophia Anne Caruso as Lydia Deetz and Kerry Butler and Rob McClure as the Maitlands.
+The musical had three readings and two workshops with Alex Brightman as Beetlejuice, Sophia Anne Caruso as Lydia Deetz and Kerry Butler and Rob McClure as the Maitlands.
 Burton was not consulted in the musical’s production.